 Keto Dark Chocolate Almond Clusters

 - Chop the dark chocolate into small pieces.

-- Melt the butter & chocolate in the microwave or use the double boiler technique.
+- Melt the butter and chocolate together in the microwave or use the double boiler technique.

 - Roast the almonds in a frying pan and let them cool down

 - Mix the melted chocolate mixture and almonds.

 - Refrigerate de mixture for about 5 minutes to make it thicker.

 - Drop tablespoons of the chocolate almond mixture onto baking sheets.

 - Let the almond clusters chill in the freezer for 30 minutes.
 Enjoy!